tlehman/octopress/source/_posts/2014-03-13-why-the-argument-that-pi-equals-4-is-wrong.markdown

 Therefore, even though the sequence of perimeter 4 polygons converged pointwise to a circle, the limit of the permieter, &pi;, does not necessarily equal the perimeter of the limit, 4.

-Another kind of convergence, called [uniform convergence](https://en.wikipedia.org/wiki/Uniform_convergence#Definition) does have the properties that the trollface wants, but this sequence does not uniformly converge, the proof of which I will leave to the reader as an exercise.
+~~Another kind of convergence, called [uniform convergence](https://en.wikipedia.org/wiki/Uniform_convergence#Definition) does have the properties that the trollface wants, but this sequence does not uniformly converge, the proof of which I will leave to the reader as an exercise.~~

+My explanation by non-uniform convergence is wrong, the property that the f<sub>n</sub> sequence must have is that the first-order derivatives f'<sub>n</sub> must converge, which they don't since each one has corners.

+To see why, the definition of curve length of f<sub>n</sub> over an interval [a,b] is:

+{% latex %}
+$ \int_a^b \sqrt{1 + (f'_n(t))^2 } dt $
+{% endlatex %}

+At each corner point, the derivative f'<sub>n</sub> is not even defined, therefore the derivatives do not converge.

+Thank you commenters for pointing this out, and reminding me how important it is to get the details right.
+I was wrong about that argument being wrong in multiple ways.